-Determine the effectiveness of mitigation measures for waterbird mortality along the transmission line.
+• Determine the effectiveness of mitigation measures for migratory and breeding bird mortality along the transmission line.

-Number of deceased waterbird individuals or sign of deceased individuals (e.g., feathers, body parts) at monitoring locations along the transmission line.
+• Number of deceased birds or sign of deceased individuals (e.g., feathers, body parts) at monitoring locations along the transmission line.

 - The study area will include a 50 m buffer on either side of the transmission line. - A Qualified Professional will identify areas of high-risk for mortality along the lines to use as monitoring locations: - High-risk areas include, but are not limited to, wetlands.